William Manchester: Author

 Manchester's wartime experiences formed the basis for his very personal account of the Pacific Theater, Goodbye, Darkness: A Memoir of the Pacific War.
-In this memoir, Manchester uses personal anecdotes from his service on Okinawa in his descriptions of battles on Guadalcanal, Tarawa, and Saipan.
+In this memoir, Manchester used personal anecdotes from his service on Okinawa in his descriptions of battles on Guadalcanal, Tarawa, and Saipan.
 Manchester's portrayal of his wartime service, his section in combat, and his injuries are literary devices.
-He stated this in the end notes, as well as clearly denying any attempt at a chronological account.
-Later examination of his personal papers, his wartime record, and his medical records prove that much of what he recounted was inaccurate.
+He stated this in the end notes, as well as denying any attempt at a chronological account.
+Later examination of his personal papers, his wartime record, and his medical records show that much of what he recounted was inaccurate.

 Manchester also wrote of World War II in several other books, including a three-part biography, The Last Lion, of Winston Churchill.
 Manchester also wrote a biography of General Douglas MacArthur, American Caesar.

 His best-selling book, The Death of a President (1967), is a detailed account of the assassination of United States President John F. Kennedy, who had been the subject of an earlier book by Manchester.
 In 1964, Manchester was commissioned by the Kennedy family to write the book.
 Manchester, who retraced the movements of President Kennedy and Lee Harvey Oswald before the assassination, tentatively concluded, based on his study of Oswald's psychology and their similar training as Marine sharpshooters, that Oswald had acted alone.
 Manchester had the support of Robert and Jacqueline Kennedy, but later had a falling-out with Robert over Manchester's treatment of President Lyndon B. Johnson.

 Before the book could be published, Jacqueline Kennedy filed a lawsuit to prevent its publication, even though she had previously authorized it.
 The suit was settled in 1967, reportedly with Manchester's agreeing to drop certain passages dealing with details of Kennedy's family life.
 In response satirist Paul Krassner published a piece entitled "The Parts That Were Left Out of the Kennedy Book", which imagined scandalous censored material.
 In his collection of essays Controversy (1977), Manchester detailed Kennedy's attempts to suppress the book.
 The book was a best-seller at release, but was allowed to go out of print until 1988.
 It was re-issued in October 2013.

 Following the death of his wife in 1998, Manchester suffered two strokes.
 Manchester told his publishers that he would not be able to complete the planned third volume of his three part-biography of Churchill, The Last Lion: Winston Spencer Churchill: Defender of the Realm, 1940-1965.
 Manchester was initially reluctant to collaborate with anyone to finish the work, but in October 2003, he asked Paul Reid, a friend and writer for The Palm Beach Post, to complete the Churchill biography.
 After Manchester's death, Reid completed the third volume using Manchester's notes and writing.